 The goal of the Elias Lab is to understand the mechanisms that guide behavior and how these mechanisms relate to behavioral adaptation.
 We use a variety of systems and tools to investigate how animals produce and process complex stimuli, the interplay between physics, behavior, and sexual selection.

-New paper published on anthropogenic effects on orb-weaving spider behavior in Animal Behavior.
+New paper published on orb-weaver spider behavior in urban landscapes in Animal Behavior.

 New chapter on "Dynamic Population Structure and the Evolution of Spider Mating Systems" published in Advances in Insect Physiology

 City spiders may spin low-vibe webs.
 News articles on Ronald Chung-Huey Wu's work on anthropogenic effects on orb-weaving spider behavior

 Jumping spiders: An evolutionary love story - News feature on jumping spider research from the Elias lab.

 Congratulations to Erin Brandt for being awarded a CiBER IGERT Traineeship!

 Habronattus footage filmed in the Elias Lab featured in Discovery Channel's North America Program.
 Clip.

 Congratulations to Erin and Chrissy for receiving Berkeley's Graduate Division Summer Award!